-Did you notice the beautiful light yesterday evening?
-It was all the motivation we needed to push open the French windows so we could share our supper kind of al fresco.
+These sunny early spring days are all the motivation we need push open the French windows and think about creating lighter and vibrant dishes.
 The dip you see here is new to my repertoire and is inspired by a gorgeous little whitewashed cafe high up in The Andalusian mountains above Ronda where I was once given a hot tapa of plump white beans, tomatoes and sweet paprika served alongside crusty rustic bead and a glass of ice cold La Gitana Manzanilla.
 This interpretation of that dish literally took five minutes to make and it tasted out of this world.
 The really good news is that the flavours mingle over time and improve no end so you can keep it in the fridge and grab it whenever you fancy a healthy snack on the go.
 You will love it!

 2 cans butter beans, drained and rinsed